Heroin Addiction Treatment

 Heroin is refined from the milky sap-like resin of the opium poppy and is an illegal opiate.
-This highly effective painkiller produces a euphoric high and makes the user feel content and peaceful.
+This highly effective painkiller produces a euphoric high and makes the user feel an overwhelming sense of euphoria and pleasure.

 Heroin mimics the natural endorphins released by the brain and these flood the space between the nerve cells.
 This stops them from reacting the way they should and produces the comforting high the drug is famous for.

 Heroin can be smoked injected or snorted.
-In an effort to stop taking heroin and curb the consequences of its use, some addicts also end up reliant on opioid replacement therapies/substitutes.
+In an effort to cease taking heroin and curb the consequences of its use, some addicts also end up reliant on opioid replacement therapies/substitutes.
 These substitute medications are designed to alleviate the severe heroin withdrawal symptoms which force the person to continue in the cycle of addiction and self-destruction.

 Heroin addiction has a potentially devastating effect on the individual and even over a relatively short period of time can have severe effects on their wellbeing.